The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 Left, Kevin, alias "Mad Hatter" arrives in camp at Surry, VA., while fellow campmate, JL checks out his purchases from sutler's row, below.

-It's a family affair, left at Surry.
+It's a family affair, at Surry.

-Right, Kevin & Bob at Surry.
+Above, Kevin & Bob at Surry.

 Bob and son, Ethan at Whidbey Island, WA, on the 'Hawk and knife trail, below left.
 Below right, a comfortable camp at Whidbey Island, WA.